Cincinnati Reds: Redland Field to the Great Depression (1912–1932)

 In 1912, the club opened Redland Field (renamed Crosley Field in 1934), a new steel-and-concrete ballpark.
 The Reds had been playing baseball on that same site – the corner of Findlay and Western Avenues on the city's west side – for 28 years in wooden structures that had been occasionally damaged by fires.
 By the late 1910s, the Reds began to come out of the second division.
 The 1918 team finished fourth, and new manager Pat Moran led the Reds to an NL pennant in 1919, in what the club advertised as its "Golden Anniversary."
 The 1919 team had hitting stars Edd Roush and Heinie Groh, while the pitching staff was led by Hod Eller and left-hander Harry "Slim" Sallee.
-The Reds finished ahead of John McGraw's New York Giants and then won the world championship in eight games over the Chicago White Sox.
+The Reds finished ahead of John McGraw's New York Giants and then won the World Series in eight games over the Chicago White Sox.

 By 1920, the "Black Sox" scandal had brought a taint to the Reds' first championship.
 After 1926 and well into the 1930s, the Reds were second division dwellers.
 Eppa Rixey, Dolf Luque and Pete Donohue were pitching stars, but the offense never lived up to the pitching.
 By 1931, the team was bankrupt, the Great Depression was in full swing and Redland Field was in a state of disrepair.